microsoft/TypeScript-Sublime-Plugin/README.md

 5. By default, the plug-in retains the Sublime native behavior for auto indent (such as when typing the Enter key).
-To have the TypeScript server supply auto indent, set the 'typescript\_auto\_format' setting to true in your Preferences.sublime-settings file.
+To have the TypeScript server supply auto indent, set the 'typescript\_auto\_indent' setting to true in your Preferences.sublime-settings file.
 The plug-in does by default request TypeScript formatting upon typing ';' or '}'.
-You can turn off TypeScript formatting on these characters by removing the key bindings from the Default.sublime-keymap file in the TypeScript package.
+You can turn off TypeScript formatting on these characters by setting 'typescript\_auto\_format' to false.
+The size of the indentation is controlled by the 'indent\_size' setting.
+If this setting is not present, then indentation size will be set to 'tab\_size'.
 6. You can get TypeScript formatting for a line by typing 'ctrl+;'.
    You can get TypeScript formatting for a document by typing 'ctrl+t, ctrl+f'.
 If a selection is present that same key sequence will